ARCLeeds/arcleeds.github.io/README.md

 ### Anaconda

-Using Anaconda environment (recommended for Linux/Unix).
+Using Anaconda environment on Linux.
 We recommend miniconda if you don't have Anaconda installed already.
 Please use the supplied environment.yml, which will provide a standised environment.